jonyoung123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print out unique wordsnin a file script to display line according to a pattern script to count the numbers of lines in a file
+script to print out unique wordsnin a file script to display line according to a pattern script to count the numbers of lines in a file script to display lines containing a Pattern script to display lines that do not contain a pattern script to display all lines in a file starting with a capital letter